snead88/snead88/README.md

 - 👋 Hi, I’m @snead88
-- 👀 I’m interested in...
-Crypto
+- 👀 I’m interested in... coding
-- 🌱 I’m currently learning ...
-Cryptography
+- 🌱 I’m currently learning ... js
 - 💞️ I’m looking to collaborate on ...anything
 - 📫 How to reach me ...u can't reach that far we're working on that as fast as possible it will be fixed asap!!